-Heat Pump dryers can be dear.
+However, Heat Pump dryers can be dear.
 Top of the range in this area can set you back over £1,000.

 If you had bought a new vented tumble dryer, with an energy rating of C, it would cost about £67 a year to run.
-Compare this to the A++ heat-pump dryer: which costs £23 a year to run.
+Compare this to an A++ heat-pump dryer: which costs £23 a year to run.